 Mexico and Central America

 In the case of Central America, even though many of these countries usually top the regional homicide rankings, there have been efforts to improve the fight against violent crime in the past few years, such as anti-gang measures.
 It is difficult to say whether these actions have proved effective, but recent data shows a considerable fall of the murder rate in the Northern Triangle of Central America, namely Guatemala, El Salvador, and Honduras.
-In El Salvador, the number of homicides every 100,000 people has been reduced by more than half since 2015.
-A similar decline in the homicide rate has been identified in Honduras, once described as the “world’s most murderous country”, and in Guatemala in the last years.
+In El Salvador, the number of homicides every 100,000 people has decreased 70 percent since 2015.
+A similar decline in the homicide rate has been identified in Honduras, once described as the “world’s most murderous country”, and in Guatemala in recent years.
 All the while, this seemingly positive tendency has occurred alongside the immense exodus of migrants escaping these countries’ fragile economies and rule of law, aiming for Mexico and, ultimately, the United States.

-In 2018, Jamaica, Trinidad and Tobago, Puerto Rico and the Dominican Republic registered some of the highest homicide rates in the whole Latin American and Caribbean region.
-It was estimated that more than 43 people every 100,000 inhabitants were murdered in the Puerto Rican capital every year, whereas Port-au-Prince, the capital of Haiti, was among the Caribbean cities with the highest number of murder victims.
-In the Dominican Republic, the most unsafe regions based on number of homicides in 2018 were the province of Santo Domingo, followed by the province of Santiago and the country's capital, Santo Domingo City.
+In 2020, Jamaica, Trinidad and Tobago and Puerto Rico registered some of the highest homicide rates in the whole Latin American and Caribbean region.
+It was estimated that more than 53 people every 100,000 inhabitants were murdered in the Puerto Rican capital every year.
+In the Dominican Republic, the most unsafe regions based on number of homicides in 2020 were the province of Santo Domingo, followed by Santiago and the country's capital, Santo Domingo City.

 Venezuela is, without a doubt, the country that is worse-off among all its South American neighbors, at least when it comes to crime rates.
 The country has been through years of political and economic turmoil, mostly since 2013, when Nicolás Maduro succeeded Hugo Chávez as president.
 Lately, crime in Venezuela has intensified due to the population’s increasingly unmet needs, whereby basic goods and services such as food, water or electricity are not always available.
-From 2014 to 2018, the homicide rates in Venezuela greatly fluctuated.
-Regarding the most dangerous cities in the country, Caracas and Guayana were the ones with the highest number of murder victims in 2018.
+From 2014 to 2016, the homicide rates in Venezuela greatly fluctuated, though a noticeable downward trend can be identified since 2017.
+Regarding the most dangerous cities in the country, Cumanás and Guayana were the ones with the highest number of murder victims in 2020.

 Another South American country facing considerable crime and violence problems is Brazil.
 Almost ten percent of the country’s population, roughly 20 million people, live below the poverty line.
 In the past years, the Northeast region of Brazil had the highest number of homicides, followed by the Southeast and the North region.
-In 2018, Natal and Fortaleza were the cities with the highest homicide rates.
+In 2020, Feira de Santana and Fortaleza were the cities with the highest homicide rates.